The Colourist

-The Colourist is an American rock band from Orange County, California, formed in 2009 by Adam Castilla, Maya Tuttle, Justin Wagner, and Kollin Johannsen.
-The band has been inactive since Tuttle's departure in December 2016, but reunited in 2021 and are making music.
+The Colourist is an American rock band from Orange County, California, formed in 2009 by Adam Castilla, Maya Aoki Tuttle, Justin Wagner, and Kollin Johannsen.
+The band has been inactive since Aoki Tuttle's departure in December 2016; a social media post in late 2021 hinted at the band resuming activity, but they have not released any new music since the announcement.

 History

 2007–2012: Beginnings

-Castilla and Tuttle met while performing in the band Paper Thin Walls, who rose to notoriety after being chosen to play the 2007 Led Zeppelin reunion concert in London.
-The name "The Colourist" was borne out of a conversation with a friend of the band—a film student who was working with a film colorist at the time.
+Castilla and Aoki Tuttle met while performing in the band Paper Thin Walls, who rose to notoriety after being chosen to play the 2007 Led Zeppelin reunion concert in London.
+The name "The Colourist" was borne out of a conversation with a friend of the band—a film student working with a film colorist at the time.
 Because the name was not already used, the ensemble decided to use the British/Canadian spelling for aesthetic and availability reasons.

-After years of performing concerts in their home town, the ensemble captured the eyes of major record labels during their residency at Los Angeles' Bootleg Theater.
+After years of performing concerts in their hometown, the ensemble captured the eyes of major record labels during their residency at Los Angeles' Bootleg Theater.
 In July 2012, the band signed a record contract with Universal Republic Records.

-In 2013, the band's debut single "Little Games" becoming the No.1 song on Hype Machine.
+In 2013, the band's debut single "Little Games" became the No.1 song on Hype Machine.

 2012–2014: Debut EP and studio albums

-In late 2012 and early 2013, the ensemble spent five months in Eagle Rock, California recording fourteen songs with producer Carlos De La Garza, twelve of which went on the full length studio album.
-Weeks after recording was completed, the quartet performed at Coachella Valley Music and Arts Festival in Indio, California.
+In late 2012 and early 2013, the ensemble spent five months in Eagle Rock, California recording fourteen songs with producer Carlos De La Garza, twelve of which went on the full-length studio album.
+Weeks after the recording was complete, the quartet performed at Coachella Valley Music and Arts Festival in Indio, California.
 On August 20, 2013, the band released their debut EP Lido.

 On March 25, 2014, The Colourist also released their debut studio album, The Colourist.

 2014–2015: Inversions and Will You Wait for Me

 In October 2014, the ensemble released their first remix EP entitled Inversions.

-On March 5, 2015, radio station KSRY FM in Los Angeles published the single "When I'm Away".
-Laura Neumayer of The Eagle Online describes the song as "complete with a groovy guitar riff reminiscent of The Lighthouse and the Whaler's "Venice".
+On March 5, 2015, radio station KSRY FM in Los Angeles published the single "When I'm Away."
+Laura Neumayer of The Eagle Online describes the song as "complete with a groovy guitar riff reminiscent of The Lighthouse and the Whaler's "Venice."

 On May 25, 2015, "When I'm Away" was featured as the theme song on a television commercial for Hulu.
 At that time, it was announced that the tune will be featured on Will You Wait for Me, the third EP from the ensemble.

-On July 23, 2015, "Romancing" was released streaming on several outlets, including indieshuffle.com, as the second single from the EP.
+On July 23, 2015, "Romancing" was released streaming on several outlets, including indieshuffle.com, as the 2nd single from the EP.

 On November 9, 2015, the group announced via their Facebook page that they are working on new music, with a subsequent post early the next year that Johannsen and the ensemble would be parting ways.

 2016–2020: Hiatus and side projects

-On December 18, 2016, the group announced Tuttle's departure from the band.
-Following Tuttle's departure the band went on a hiatus from 2016 through 2021.
+On December 18, 2016, the group announced Aoki Tuttle's departure from the band.
+Following it, the band went on a hiatus from 2016 through 2021.